JordanCH05/History_Of_Brunel/README.md

 ## Features Left to Implement

-* Hamburger dropdown menu for smaller screens
+* Hamburger dropdown menu would be a good addition for easier navigation on smaller screens

-## Validator Testing
+## Testing

 * HTML
     * Tested using the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjordanch05.github.io%2FHistory_Of_Brunel%2Findex.html)